espocrm/documentation/docs/administration/formula.md

 #### number\randomInt
 `number\randomInt([MIN, MAX])`

 Generates a cryptographic random integer between specified MIN and MAX.
-If MIN is omitted, then `0` is used.
+If MIN is omitted, then `0` is used. (since v5.9.2)

 ### Entity